andrewheberle/go-http-auth-server/README.md

 All instances of the same Service Provider should share the same configuration options, including the database store, however if seperate service providers are configured using the same database there is the chance incorrect claims may be returned.

 To allow sharing of the same database between seperate Service Providers, the `db-prefix` option will ensure this data is stored in seperate tables.

+### Cookie Name

+The login "token" is stored as a JWT in a cookie named "token" by default.
+It is important to ensure that seperate SP's use distinct cookie names to ensure JWT's are correctly validated and not overwritten.